Guy Wyser-Pratte: Early life and education

 Wyser-Pratte holds an M.B.A. in finance from New York University and a B.A. in history from the University of Rochester.
-He wrote two books on risk arbitrage (1971 and 1982).
+He wrote the authoritative text on risk arbitrage.
+He penned Risk Arbitrage and Risk Arbitrage II, monographs published by the New York University Salomon Brothers Center that became standard textbooks in the field; Risk Arbitrage was updated and republished by John Wiley & Sons in 2009.